HansPinckaers/CoreMIDI-iOS-Piano/README.md

 * NSLogger for debugging with keyboard connected to iPad – Florent Pillet [NSLogger github repo](https://github.com/fpillet/NSLogger)
 * Soundfont by Roberto Gordo Saez [License](http://freepats.zenvoid.org/sf2/acoustic_grand_piano_ydp_20080910.txt) / [Link to download](http://freepats.zenvoid.org/sf2/acoustic_grand_piano_ydp_20080910.sf2])

-This is a sample-based audio player that uses OpenAL.
-A "sound bank" can have multiple samples, each covering one or more notes.
-This allows you to implement a full instrument with only a few samples (like SoundFonts but simpler).

 Sound files copyright:

 	Copyright 2008, Roberto Gordo Saez <roberto.gordo@gmail.com>